openHPI/TeachingTeamGuidelines/docs/features/itemtypes/quiz.md

 Despite the quality control and great care taken in creating the tests, the possibility of errors or ambiguities cannot be wholly eliminated.
 If for some reason an error has slipped into one of the questions, there are different ways of re-grading it:

 * Re-grading scripts can be used to regenerate point calculation for all participants.
 * It is also possible to credit individual participants with points.
 * Before expiration of the deadline, extra attempts can be activated individually on a per participant basis.

 The following re-grading options are supported by the HPI platform:

-* ### Multiple Correct Answers for Multiple Choice Questions:
+* ### Multiple Correct Answers for Single Select Questions:
-    In multiple choice questions, additional answers can be marked as correct after the fact.
+    In Single Select questions, additional answers can be marked as correct after the fact.
     All participants who have selected one of the newly marked correct answers will receive the full number of points.

 * ### Removing an Answer:
-    In multiple answer questions, both correct and incorrect answers can be removed at a later date.
+    In Multi Select questions, both correct and incorrect answers can be removed at a later date.
     The points are then re-calculated for all participants.
     It is possible that some participants will end up with fewer points than before the re-grading.

     >**Example**:
     One of the wrong answers given was ambiguously formulated.

 * ### Choosing One Answer for all Participants:
     Here one specific answer is chosen for all participants.
     The points are then recalculated.
     Afterwards, all participants involved will have more points.